-Top things admission teams will look for in your application:
+Top things admission teams will look at in your application:

-- content of written personal statement displaying passion for the subject, while demonstrating motivation, enthusiasm, and the skills and experiences that will enable you to succeed
+- The quality of the content of your written personal statement.
+Make sure you display your passion for the subject, while demonstrating motivation and enthusiasm, and what skills and experiences will enable you to succeed

 How to apply?